ruuda/blog/posts/ai-alignment-starter-pack.md

    Regardless of where exactly you need to go, crossing the Golden Gate bridge would be the first step.
-   If your taxi driver starts crossing the bridge, that brings you closer to your destination at first, but it is no guarantee that the driver has the goal of taking you there.
+   If your taxi driver starts crossing the bridge, that brings you closer to your destination, but it is no guarantee that the driver has the goal of taking you there.
    Similarly,
    if we see an AGI doing things we like at first,